 Our Ultimate Example of Love

 We often look to role models to imitate certain qualities that we admire.
 For instance, if you want to sharpen entrepreneurial skills, you may seek to follow the example of someone like Bill Gates or Steve Jobs.
 Or if you want to become a better leader, you may closely observe the lives of Ronald Reagan or Queen Elizabeth II.
-But if we’re looking to find an example of love, who better to look to than Jesus Christ?
+But if we’re looking to find 3 words to teach you how to love like god, who better to look to than Jesus Christ?
 He demonstrated perfect love through His birth, life, death and resurrection.

 Jesus demonstrated perfect love through his birth